Mutually unbiased bases: polynomial optimization and symmetry: Preliminaries on polynomial optimization symmetry

+In the polynomial optimization problems that we consider, there will be a finite group $G$ such that the objective $f$ is invariant under the action of $G$ (i.e., $f \in \R\ncx^G$) and such that whenever $L$ is feasible for the moment relaxation \eqref{eq:ft}, then also $\sigma \cdot L$ is feasible for every $\sigma \in G$.
+Note that $\sigma \cdot L$ will have the same objective value $\sigma \cdot L(f) = L(f)$ since $f$ is $G$-invariant.
+As the feasible region in~$\eqref{eq:ft}$ is convex and~$G$ is finite, it is easy to verify that the linear functional $\overline L = \tfrac{1}{|G|} \sum_{\sigma \in G} \sigma \cdot L$ is a $G$-invariant feasible solution with the same value.
+Hence we may assume that the optimum~$L$ in~\eqref{eq:ft} is~$G$-invariant.
 Note that $G$-invariant linear functionals are completely determined by their values on $\R\ncx^G$.
 This gives a first reduction in the size of the SDP by reducing the number of variables.
 As mentioned before, a second reduction can be obtained by exploiting the group invariance of the algebra generated by the matrix variables in the SDP.
 In the next section we recall the general theory.